Wednesday, December 30, 2015

 The Immortal is a scrolling isometric adventure set within a creepy labyrinth of unforgiving pitfalls and ghastly horrors.
 I cannot stress that enough, right from the start too.
 These harsh characteristics will torment even the most experienced adventurer so you will witness the bloodiest of deaths at a most frequent rate.
 Never have I played a game like this with so many hidden traps so grab a pen and paper to make notes.

-Lurking within the labyrinth are trolls, goblins and lots of scary creatures that want you dead.
-Some have exquisite names like The Shades which you encounter early and are a life form that hides in the darkness, only casting a faint shadow under a firelight.
+Lurking within the labyrinth are trolls, goblins and other scary creatures that want you dead.
+Some have exquisite names like The Shades which you soon encounter.
+These are a life form that hides in the darkness, only casting a faint shadow near a firelight.
 Are you scared yet?
-You should be, this game is callous and ruthless.
+You should be, this is callous and ruthless.

-As you can now imagine, The Immortal isn't a game you can rush and complete quickly.
+As you can imagine, The Immortal isn't a game you can rush through.
 Its design dictates a need for a determined player with patience.
-One who will fall victim to many gruesome deaths in order to learn the ropes.
-Don't underestimate it and grab that pen and paper to make notes, you'll need them.
+One who will fall victim to many gruesome deaths to learn the ropes each level provides.
+Don't underestimate it - grab that pen and paper to make notes, you'll need them.
 Trust me.

-Hey, I hear there's a prince over in Persia that would love one of those carpets!!
+Hey, I hear there is a prince in Persia who would love one of these carpets!!

 You will die and die and die!

 Each room is unique and has its own battles, treasures, and pitfalls - so think first, be vigilant and always on your guard.
 The good news is that you can often avoid a confrontation by being stealthy, but brave warriors can always use their weapons or conjure magic spells to beat their foes.
-Expect your endurance to be tested to the full by each level's cruel traps which are often hidden.
+Expect your endurance to be tested to the full by each level's cruelly hidden traps.
 Argghh, there are so many bloodthirsty traps!

 Careful exploration is the key to success.
 Take your time but also make sure to examine everything.
-Who knows, that item may help later on and a slain victim is a great place to find what you need.
-Hey, what's better than plundering a dead corpse?
+Who knows, an item may help later?
+A slain victim is a great place to find cool stuff (Hey, what's better than plundering a dead corpse?).
 Finally, don't forget to rest, if you see a straw bed then take the time to catch up on your sleep and enjoy forty winks.
-This restores health and might even produce an enlightening dream...
+This restores health and might even produce an enlightening dream.

 Sadly, there is no instant save function.
-Instead, at the end of each level, successful wizards are awarded a certificate ie level password.
-Yes, this might appear disappointing but the levels aren't overly massive plus it forces you to tread carefully and be a better adventurer.
-Cheaters skipping levels will soon realise the error of their ways.
+Instead, successful wizards are awarded a certificate, ie level passwords.
+Yes, this might appear disappointing but the levels aren't overly massive.
+Plus it forces you to tread carefully and be a better adventurer.
+Oh, cheaters skipping levels will soon realise the error of their ways!

 Even the monsters appear to hate each other.
 Let's watch them fight!

-All visuals are by Michael Marcantel and Ian Gooding and are absolutely excellent.
-They've helped to create a dungeon of horrors using a dark and creepy design that works well.
+All visuals are by Michael Marcantel and Ian Gooding and are excellent.
+They've helped to create a dungeon of horrors using a dark and creepy design.
 Each room looks the part plus all monsters are ghoulishly drawn with good animation.
 I wonder how much inspiration was later taken from this old game?

-Spot effects are used for lots of actions and various pieces of chip music by Doug Fulton feature throughout the levels.
+Spot effects are used for many actions and various pieces of chip music by Doug Fulton feature throughout the levels.
 Some dislike the tunes for a game like this whereas others enjoy them.
 You can run with sound effects only but I fear you will be missing out on much atmosphere if you do.
-Personally, I'd leave the music on.
+I say leave the music on.

 I never expected a boat ride - whitewater madness style!!